 Opera trunks are a great way to introduce your students to opera or to prepare them for Student Night at the Opera!
 For two weeks, your class can have one of our trunks containing props, costumes, activities, crafts, a CD and DVD of the opera, and a guide for putting it all together.

-Trunks are rented out for $50 for a two-week period.
+Trunks can be borrowed for free for a two-week period.

 Click here for more info.